$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Introduction

-as the value at $s=0$ of a vector-valued Eisenstein series $E_{L_{A,2}}(\tau, s; 0)$ of weight $0$, which is holomorphic at $s=0$.
-Following the approach of Kudla \cite{KuBL}, we interpret this Eisenstein series as the image under the antilinear differential weight-lowering operator $\xi_2$ of a derivative Eisenstein series $E_{L_{A,2}}'(\tau, 0; 2)$ of weight $2$.
-We remark that this is not an ``incoherent" Eisenstein series, but rather a classical Siegel Eisenstein series of weight zero associated to the lattice $L_{A,2}$.
-We describe it in more detail below, together with the Langlands functional equation; see Propositions \ref{MSEis} and \ref{vanish}.
+as the value at $s=0$ of a vector-valued Eisenstein series $E_{L_{A,2}}(\tau, s; 0)$ of weight $0$.
+Following the approach of Kudla \cite{KuBL}, we interpret this Eisenstein series as the image under the Maass weight-lowering operator $L_2$ of the derivative $E'_{L_{A,2}}(\tau, 0; 2)$ of an incoherent Eisenstein series $E_{L_{A,2}}(\tau, 0; 2)$ of weight $2$.
+We describe this in more detail below; see Propositions \ref{MSEis}, \ref{incoherent}, and \ref{vanish}.
 Let $\mathcal{E}_{L_{A,2}}(\tau)$ denote the holomorphic part of $E'_{L_{A,2}}(\tau, 0; 2)$.
-Writing $\theta^+_{L_{A,1}}(\tau)$ to denote the holomorphic part of $\theta_{L_{A,1}}(\tau)$, let
+We consider its pairing with the holomorphic part $f_{0,A}^+(\tau)$, Note that $(\ref{CC})$ is an algebraic number.
+We also consider the holomorphic ``shadow" theta series of weight $2$ defined by $\xi_0(\theta_{L_{A,1}})(\tau)$ together with the corresponding regularized Rankin-Selberg integral